Brian Jennett,

 All of the above happen iteratively, and in an ideal world, collaboratively.
 Few people have worked across all these domains, however.

 Yun's background is also interdisciplinary, and rare.
 It includes a Master of Science in Real Estate from the University of Florida and a Master in Urban Planning from the University of Michigan.
 His undergraduate degree is in Public Administration from National Chengchi University in Taiwan.
-In addition to his academic training, he holds a Real Estate Salesperson license in Singapore and has completed professional training in analytics and automation tools at Nanyang Technological University.
+In addition to his academic training, he holds a Real Estate Salesperson license and has completed professional training in analytics and automation tools at Nanyang Technological University in Singapore.
 He is fluent in Mandarin and English and has working proficiency in Japanese.

 Proud alumni from some of the world's leading programs in urban planning, architecture, real estate, and public administration.